 Audio-Technica is featured in other top brand articles at My New Microphone.
 Check out these articles here!

 Following the above primary cleaning technique will ensure dirt-free records.
-However, for more straightforward cleaning, you can use a record washer system like the Pro-Ject VC-S2 ALU (link to check the price on Amazon).
+However, for more straightforward cleaning, you can use a record washer system like the Pro-Ject VC-S2 ALU.
 Notably, this doesn't offer a deeper clean than the hands-on method shown above, but it'll undoubtedly save you some time.

 Pro-Ject is featured in other top brand articles at My New Microphone.
 Check out these articles here!

 The materials that records are created with are non-conductive, meaning you'll never receive an electric shock from them.
 However, it doesn't mean a vinyl record cannot build up a significant static charge.

 Unfortunately, a static build-up can cause several issues, such as directly affecting the sound quality, presenting crackles or pops, and more.
 Additionally, dust and other microscopic particles love static energy, making the record a magnet for these types of debris.

 But how does static become an issue with records?

 Static can get generated from various things such as the record's production, the way it's been packaged, and even removing the vinyl out of the sleeve, which all add extra electrons onto the record.

 Although you can't eliminate static from a record, you can reduce it with various tools.
 Use a fibre brush and anti-static gun, and by all means, don't use felt vinyl mats.
 Instead, consider using cork, rubber, or genuine cowhide mats because these don't charge vinyl records with static energy.